 Finally!
 New Hyundai distributor Hyundai Motor Philippines (HMPH) has confirmed that the immensely popular Staria van is arriving on local shores in July 2022.
 We’ve been waiting for this for over a year now, and while we already see gray-market units on the road, at least we can now say that the model’s arrival is 100% official.

-That said, we immediately got to thinking about what a local Staria launch here would look like.
-We’re crossing our fingers that we get all the fancy bits shown off during the vehicle’s international reveal, but at the same time, we know all too well that consumers can’t always get what they want.
+All this time, we’ve been thinking about what a local Staria launch would look like.
+We’re crossing our fingers that we get all the fancy bits shown off during the vehicle’s international reveal, but we know all too well that consumers can’t always get what they want.

 Tempering expectations, though, doesn’t mean simply settling for a bare-bones introduction.
-Here are five things we hope to see if Hyundai Asia Resources Inc. (HARI) decides to launch the Staria locally:
+Here are five things we hope to when the Staria arrives in July:

 1) The fancy exterior bits

 Futuristic exteriors are kind of hit-or-miss in our opinion.
 Thankfully, what Hyundai has achieved with the Staria is pretty easy on the eyes.
 We’re particular fans of the intricate new grille and techie tail lights.
 The wheels are a bit busy for our tastes, but we can definitely see why some people would be drawn to them.
 We want to see most, if not all, of these in a local version.

 Hey, not everyone who is eyeing vans like the Staria need to haul an entire family around, you know.
 If you can relate, we know you’re thinking the same thing we are: Captain’s chairs.
 Who doesn’t love them?
 The extra comfort and space they provide will come in handy whenever deadlock traffic is a thing.
 If seating capacity isn’t a priority, this is definitely a consideration.

 3) Advanced safety features